 Dhivehi, English, Indo-European and Indo-Iranian

-The following are some travel tips, do's and don'ts to keep in mind during your Maldives trip.
+The following are some Maldives travel tips and do's and don'ts to keep in mind during your Maldives trip.

-If you’ve settled on your plan to visit Maldives for your vacation, do remember to check the SOTC website for some wonderful offers on Maldives tour packages
+If you’ve settled on your plan to visit Maldives for your vacation, do remember to check the SOTC website for some wonderful offers on Maldives tour packages.
+We also have offers on our Maldives honeymoon packages year around.